SvenRosvall/AutoLdrSpotDetector/README.md

 - Increase ambient light with one LDR covered makes it think it is open.
   - Doesn't see that the other LDRs are also brighter now.
 - 2 LDRs covered.
-Turn of room light.
+Turn off room light.
 All LEDs go on.
   - Check condition.
 Need to adjust count.
 - LDR sometimes does not turn off LED when opened.
 - Threshold value can be tricky.
 Say that the room gets a